OzJet: History

-The name Ozjet was first registered as a trademark to Peter Schott, a Metroliner pilot from New South Wales studying for his Master of Business Administration at Swinburne University in Melbourne in 2002.
-When the Paul Stoddart announced the idea of a low-cost domestic regional airline, Ausjet, a new company Ausjet Airlines Pty Ltd was formed.
+Ozjet was first registered as a trademark to Peter Schott, a Metroliner pilot from New South Wales studying for his Master of Business Administration at Swinburne University in Melbourne in 2002.
+When the Paul Stoddart announced the idea of a low-cost domestic regional airline, Ausjet Airlines Pty Ltd was formed.
 Schott and Stoddart realised the potential of adopting the Ozjet name and did so.
 In 2004 the original Ozjet Airlines Pty Ltd was deregistered and Ausjet Airlines Pty Ltd became Ozjet Airlines Pty Ltd. Peter Schott was initially the chief operating officer, then replaced by David Blake in late 2005.

 Following its pre-application meeting on 10 June 2005, Ozjet was granted an airworthiness certificate for its first jet on 28 October 2005.
-After a number of delays Ozjet was granted an Air Operator's Certificate by the Australian Civil Aviation Safety Authority on 11 November 2005.
+After a number of delays Ozjet was granted an Air Operator's Certificate by the Civil Aviation Safety Authority on 11 November 2005.
 On 29 November 2005 OzJet commenced operations, flying eight scheduled return services per day between Melbourne and Sydney using Boeing 737-200 aircraft transferred from Paul Stoddart's European Aviation in business class configuration of 60 seats.
-OzJet intended to expand its fleet with up to seven further Boeing 737s and four British Aerospace 146s and to expand its network to include the cities of Brisbane, Canberra, Adelaide and Perth.
+OzJet intended to expand its fleet with up to seven further Boeing 737s and four British Aerospace 146s to expand its network to include Brisbane, Canberra, Adelaide and Perth.
 Ozjet's motto was "You're in Business", reflecting its marketing and product focus on business travellers.
 OzJet wanted to attain a market share of no more than 10% of the business market from competitors Qantas, Virgin Blue and Jetstar.

 Initially the airline offered its business class seats in its three aircraft at fares similar to those of fully flexible economy class seats of its competitors.
 Faced with poor loads on its services (due in part to not commencing operations until just before the start of the Christmas holiday period in Australia), it had to soon resort to discounting, including "two seats-for-the-price-of-one" offers.
 On many of the carrier's flights, there were more flight attendants than actual passengers.
 The low patronage problems continued and in December 2005 the airline commenced offering charter flights.

-In March 2006 Chairman of OzJet Paul Stoddart announced that OzJet would cease all scheduled operations.
+In March 2006, OzJet chairman Paul Stoddart announced that OzJet would cease all scheduled operations.
 All stranded passengers were given flights with Qantas (economy) and all other booked fares were given full refunds, and an opportunity to book a matching flight with Qantas at the same price.